Team Officials Guide

 As per BC Soccer rules, it is mandatory for all Head Coaches of any youth team to complete the appropriate Canadian Soccer Association/BC Soccer Association coaching course respective to the age group of the team(s) they are currently coaching.
 Please click here for more information.

-The 2017-18 Coach Development Calendar is currently up to date.
+The 2020-21 Coach Development Calendar will be posted in June.
 Please view our coach development page to see the full schedule.

 Please see the following page for information on training assignments as well as the assigned locations at each field.
 Click here to view.